raspberrypilearning/flappy-astronaut/en/step_11.md

 	sense.set_pixels(matrix)
 	```

 - Instead of flattening the matrix and then displaying it, you can do this in a single line.
-This will stop the 2D matrix being actually flattened each time.
+This will stop the 2D matrix being actually flattened each time, and instead just use the flattened matrix for the display.

 	```python
 	matrix = gen_pipes(matrix)
 	sense.set_pixels(flatten(matrix))
 	```

-- Now you can add it you `move_pipes(matrix)` function call to move the pipes.
+- Now you can add in your `move_pipes(matrix)` function call to move the pipes.

 	```python
 	matrix = gen_pipes(matrix)
 	sense.set_pixels(flatten(matrix))
 	matrix = move_pipes(matrix)
 	```
-- Although this will move the pipes, this won't be displayed, as there is no second `set_pixels` call.
+- Although this will move the pipes, they won't be displayed, as there is no second `set_pixels` call.
 To solve this, you can just add in a loop, so that moving and displaying always follow each other.

 	```python
 	matrix = gen_pipes(matrix)